Aliens vs. Predator: Requiem: Critical response

+On Rotten Tomatoes, the film has a rating of 12% based on 78 reviews with an average rating of 3.3/10.
+The website's consensus reads: "The increased gore and violence over the first Alien vs. Predator can't excuse Requiems disorientating editing, excessively murky lighting, and lack of new ideas."
+As of 2026, it is the lowest-rated Alien vs. Predator film on the website.
 On Metacritic, the film has a weighted average score of 29 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Chris Hewitt of Empire called it an "early but strong contender for worst movie of 2008".
 Stina Chyn of Film Threat felt the camerawork "is a smidge too shaky and the lighting/color design too dark for me to relish the Predator-on-Alien butt-kicking".
 Josh Rosenblatt of The Austin Chronicle dismissed the film stating it was "An orgy of mindless violence, a random collection of bloody bodies, alien misanthropy and slobbering carnage designed to bore straight into the pleasure centers of 13-year-old boys and leave the rest of us wondering when the movies got so damn loud."
 Kirk Honeycutt of The Hollywood Reporter contributor called it a "dull actioner that looks like a bad video game".

 Chris Nashawaty of Entertainment Weekly felt it was a "B movie that truly earns its B," and gave it a grading of "B" on an A to F scale.
 Variety contributor Joe Leydon said it "Provides enough cheap thrills and modest suspense to shake a few shekels from genre fans before really blasting off as homevid product".
 Ryan Stewart of Cinematical said he "can't recommend it as a good movie on its own merits, stocked as it is with cardboard cutout characters and a barely coherent plot, but it's miles more interesting than the last Alien vs. Predator film."

 Conversely, Neil Genzlinger of The New York Times stated: "It may not be classic sci-fi like the original Alien, which it has in its DNA, but it's a perfectly respectable next step in the series."

+Audience reception

+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale, thus making Requiem the lowest-rated Alien vs. Predator film on the website.